Guillermo del Toro's Pinocchio: Release

 In November 2018, Netflix set the film's release date for 2021.
 In January 2021, Netflix CEO Ted Sarandos revealed that the release could be moved to 2022 or later, with Netflix's notion of releasing six animated films a year.
 In December 2021, del Toro stated it will be released in the last quarter of 2022.
 In January and July 2022, with the release of the film's first teaser, it was announced for a December release.
 Over its first seven days of digital release, the film logged over 10.91 million hours viewed worldwide.

-Pinocchio premiered at the BFI London Film Festival on October 15, 2022.
+Pinocchio premiered at the 66th BFI London Film Festival on October 15, 2022.
 It debuted in the United States at the 2022 AFI Fest on November 5, 2022.
 It was released in select cinemas on November 9, 2022, and began streaming on Netflix on December 9, 2022.
 One of the theatres scheduled to show the film on November 11, 2022, was the TIFF Bell Lightbox in Toronto, Ontario.

-In the case of Mexico, the director's country, Cinemex movie theater chain —one of the largest exhibitors suspended the screenings that were scheduled, causing protests by del Toro, who wants most of the people in his country to see the film.
-In response, on November 25, the filmmaker made a call on his Twitter account to show the film in independent theaters throughout the country, and some thirty independent theaters and clubs joined the call to show the film, including the country's Cineteca Nacional, where an exhibition of the figures used in the film was also set up in its central courtyard.
-On December 18 it was announced that on December 30 a massive screening will be held in Mexico City's main square, the Zócalo.
+In Mexico, the director's country, the Cinemex movie theater chain – one of the largest exhibitors – suspended the screenings that were scheduled, causing protests by del Toro, who wanted most of the people in his country to see the film.
+In response, on November 25, the filmmaker made a call on his Twitter account to show the film in independent theaters throughout the country.
+Some thirty independent theaters and clubs joined the call to show the film, including the country's Cineteca Nacional, where an exhibition of the figures used in the film was also set up in its central courtyard.
+On December 18, it was announced that, on December 30, a massive screening would be held in Mexico City's main square, the Zócalo.
 The event was attended by 1,400 people.

 From December 4, 2022, through January 4, 2023, the film played at the Museum of Modern Art in New York City in the Debra and Leon Black Family Film Center.
-This coincided with a multi-floor exhibition at the MoMa called "Guillermo Del Toro: Crafting Pinocchio", which runs through April 15, 2023 and showcases various aspects of the film's inspiration and production.
+This coincided with a multi-floor exhibition at the MoMa called "Guillermo Del Toro: Crafting Pinocchio", which ran through April 15, 2023 and showcased various aspects of the film's inspiration and production.

+The Criterion Collection released the film on Ultra HD Blu-ray, Blu-ray, and DVD on December 12, 2023.